• Nepal Trekking Planner

 When is the climbing season for Mount Everest?

 The main climbing season for Mount Everest is in spring (April to May).
 This is when weather conditions are stable enough to attempt a summit.
-Climbers usually wait at Base Camp for the right "weather window"—a short period of calm, clear skies that makes reaching the summit safer.
+Climbers usually wait at Base Camp for the right "weather window" which is a short period of calm, clear skies that makes reaching the summit safer.

 How many camps are on Mount Everest?